EmojiDiff: Advanced Facial Expression Control with High Identity Preservation in Portrait Generation: Experiments

 \subsection{Ablation Study}

 We evaluate the proposed IDI and ICA on SD1.5 and SDXL.
 As presented in Tab. \ref{tab:module}, in comparison to our baseline, IDI substantially improves expression control, reducing the Exp. score of the two base models by 23.0\% and 22.6\%, respectively.
 Additionally, ICA further enhances ID fidelity without compromising expression control, increasing the corresponding ID score by 3\% and 6\%, respectively.
-Similarly, as illustrated in Fig. \ref{fig:ICA}, the complete method retains more identity details, including glasses and hair color, compared to the method without ICA.

 \textbf{ID-irrelevant Data Iteration.} As shown in Tab. \ref{tab:data iteration}, we assess the performance of E-Adapter at different data iteration stages.
 Initially, the Base E-Adapter achieves significant reductions in Exp. and LMS scores compared to the baseline, showing the powerful expression transfer ability of Base E-Adapter.
-Additionally, by randomizing the ID branch's input for cross-identity data construction, the newly trained Refined E-Adapter substantially reduces ID leakage and improves the ID score by 0.136.
-Finally, through further face-swapping, the Refined E-Adapter significantly outperforms the baseline.
+After using the constructed restruct images, the newly trained Refined E-Adapter substantially reduces ID leakage and improves the ID score by 0.136.
+Finally, through further face-swapping on the data, the Refined E-Adapter significantly outperforms the baseline.